gauthiii/IASFinalProjectASU/README.md

 * Basis for Further Research:
 The models and conclusions will operate as a starting point for additional study in the area of detecting suspicious behavior on social media.

+## Project Risks
+The following are some of the risks associated with the project:

+* Incomplete or Inaccurate Information:
+Information on different data mining techniques, machine learning models, or security measures may be insufficient or inaccurate in the literature.

+* Dependency on External Sources:
+The literature study depends on the accessibility and dependability of outside sources, which may be modified or stopped altogether.

+* Complexity of Model Evaluation:
+It can be difficult to evaluate machine learning models and categorize social media accounts, and there may not be a single set of accepted standards.

+* Security Risks:
+When discussing machine learning model security, it's possible to unintentionally reveal information that could be used by malicious individuals.

+* Zero-Day Detection Challenges:
+Zero-day detection techniques might not always work or have practical application restrictions.

+* Data Mining Challenges:
+It may be difficult to find appropriate data mining methods to handle the variety of unstructured social media data, and some methods might be less efficient than others.

+* Resource Constraints:
+The quality and breadth of the literature review may suffer from a lack of time and resources.